dpritchard/takiwaR/CRAN-COMMENTS.md

 Per suggestions from Brain Ripley / CRAN, in this submission I have:

 - Quoted "State of the Takiwa" throughout DESCRIPTION.
-- Removed redundant "in R" from the Title.
+- Modified the Title, including removing redundant "in R".
 - Removed redundant phrases form the Description (e.g. "This package contains").
 - Rewritten the Description to describe on what the package actually provides, not broader project aims (which I agree are of limited interest to the wider R community).
 - Sorted out my testing environment so I don't get erroneous NOTEs